 First, the statute of limitations is two years from the date of accident.
 This means that all torts must be filed no more than two years from the date of the incident.
 If you wait longer than two years to file your case, you will likely be prevented from recovering even a cent of what you’re owed.

 Second, Alabama maintains a strict rule of contributory negligence.
 This means that if you contributed to your accident in the least, even one percent, you are barred from bringing a claim against the other driver.
-This rule is one of the reasons that working with an attorney is so important – an attorney can gather the proof necessary to establish that your accident was 100 percent the fault of the party against whom you are filing a claim.
+This rule is one of the reasons that working with an Alabama car accident attorney is so important – a car wreck lawyer in Mobile, AL can gather the proof necessary to establish that your accident was 100 percent the fault of the party against whom you are filing a claim.

-Take Action after Being in a Car Crash in Alabama
+Take Action after Being in a Car Wreck in Alabama

 If you have been in a crash, you may be dealing with the aftermath, including serious physical injuries, psychological harm, and a range of emotions.
 We know that taking legal action can be difficult immediately after a crash, but we urge you to act quickly to ensure that evidence critical to your case is preserved, and that your claim is brought forth within the statute of limitations.